 There are a multitude of scenarios I have not written about.
 What if you join a startup in year one over some steady eddy job that could last you comfortably for 10 years, and your startup goes bust the very next year!
 It happens all the time here in San Francisco.
 You’ve then got to look for a job all over again, and miss out on one year of where you could have been at a better startup.

 Just look at the miserable employees at Zynga for example.
 Everybody in the Valley knows Zynga is a rough place to work.
 Many of those employees stuck around for IPO riches, but couldn’t cash out all at once.
 It takes years to be able to fully sell all your stock due to employee retainership systems.
 With Zynga’s stock at $2.80, the majority of options for the majority of options are worthless not even one year after IPO!

 What if your “steady eddy” job at P&G decides to remove Old Spice from its product line-up?
 You think you can transfer divisions, but maybe not!
 And that startup you had an opportunity to join was named Airbnb, which ends up going public the following year at triple the value of your options.

 The most important thing we can do is assess our situations honestly, enjoy the journey, work hard, and hope for the best.
 This is why culture is so important when joining a startup.
 If the company is going to fail, at least they want to fail with good people they can get a long with.
 And if by chance the company succeeds, then all the sweeter the glory.

 START YOUR OWN ONLINE BUSINESS

-It’s been around six years since I started Financial Samurai and I’m actually earning a good passive and active income stream online now after a lot of hard work.
+It’s been over seven since I started Financial Samurai and I’m actually earning a good passive and active income stream online now after a lot of hard work.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.